tcheukueppoo/maat/hacking_pity/pity.md

 16. `once`

-`once` gives you the possibility to execute a statement only once regardless of the number of iterations.
-One great advantage it offers is avoid the burdens of using the if construct to avoid the execution of a statement.
+`once` gives you the possibility to execute a statement within a loop only once regardless of the number of iterations.
+One great advantage it offers is avoid the burdens of using a conditional construct to avoid the execution of a statement.

 ```raku
 for {one => 1, two => 1, three => 3}.each_kv -> k, v {